jvde-github/AIS-catcher/README.md

 # AIS-catcher - A multi-platform AIS receiver
 This package adds the ```AIS-catcher``` command - a dual channel AIS receiver for RTL-SDR dongles (including the ShipXplorer AIS dongle), AirSpy (Mini/R2/HF+), HackRF, SDRPlay, SoapySDR, input from file and from ZMQ and TCP servers (RTL-TCP/SpyServer).
-Output is send in the form of NMEA messages to either screen or broadcast over UDP
+Output is send in the form of NMEA messages to either screen or broadcast over UDP/HTTP/TCP and has a built-in webserver.
-The program provides the option to read and decode the raw discriminator output of a VHF receiver and NMEA text as well.
-It has a built-in simple webserver.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/52420030/219856752-b3a09051-b913-49bd-8af3-bca2e7a25130.png" width="30%"/>
 </p>